 NSF International categorizes home water treatment systems under point-of-entry or point-of-use systems.

 Water filtration allows you to avoid germs that build up on all faucets.
 It filters out natural contaminants, which creates a more hygienic home.
+It's important that filter replacements are done on a routine basis to ensure that contaminants are being removed.

 Hygienic Plumbing Materials